Dragonmystic707/exalted-reincarnated/docs/Charms/Charms.md

     *Legend*, which is why Solars with their Supernal Force are so terrifying.

-    These typically cost 3-6 anima.
+    These typically cost 3-4 anima.

+**Note:** Reflexive charms should favor using motes over anima.